logo

 Infrastructure: investing billions to build, expand, and grow

-Canada is making major long-term investments to build and upgrade the infrastructure communities rely on — things like transportation networks, water and wastewater systems, and other core public assets that keep cities moving and growing.
+Canada is making major long-term investments to build and upgrade the infrastructure communities rely on.
+Investing in transportation networks, water and wastewater systems, and other core public assets that keep cities moving and growing.
 The scale is significant, with the Parliamentary Budget Officer estimating $159B in federal infrastructure spending between 2025–26 and 2029–30.
 Specifically, Budget 2025 projects $115.2B in planned federal infrastructure investments over the next five years.

 For Calgary Confederation this means: